hhariri/hhariri.github.io/_posts/2015-09-30-setting-up-go-on-intellij.md

 IntelliJ IDEA provides code formatting and you can of course invoke it at any time using Alt+Cmd+L (on OSX 10.5+ keybinding) .
 However, if you want to use
-**GoFmt** and have IntelliJ IDEA automatically format your code on save, take a look at [Jame's post](http://jen20.com/2015/09/14/gofmt-or-goimports-in-intellij.html) on how to accomplish this, and use **GoImports** with File Watchers.
+**GoFmt** and have IntelliJ IDEA automatically format your code on save, take a look at [Jame's post](http://jen20.com/2015/09/14/gofmt-or-goimports-in-intellij.html) on how to accomplish this, as well as use **GoImports** with File Watchers.